Portland Lactation Support

 Many families see a lactation consultant in the hospital after the baby comes- in a few words, can you tell us the benefit of in-home lactation visits?

 In-home lactation consults typically last significantly longer than what is standard at any given hospital.
-I personally spend around 1.5 hours per appointment in-home.
+I spend around 1.5 hours per appointment at home.
 It allows me more time to answer breastfeeding questions and concerns and allows me to thoroughly assist with latch and positioning which eliminates discomfort and confusion.
 I provide close follow-up to ensure clients are continuing in their desired breastfeeding direction and can thoroughly and thoughtfully assess a feed.

 A huge draw for parents is the elimination of prepping a newborn and a newly postpartum mama for another trip out of the house, especially with how many appointments follow the birth of a baby already.
 Parents in the comfort of their own home have access to their kitchen and bathroom during appointments and don’t need to do anything out of their normal routine.

-One thing I have noticed in the time I have been providing lactation care is that infants typically tend to preform how they would normally at home as opposed to an office visit where they can get overstimulated.
+One thing I have noticed in the time I have been providing lactation care is that infants typically tend to perform how they would normally at home as opposed to an office visit where they can get overstimulated.

-Having gone through years of schooling and hands on experience training, what’s one thing that has surprised you or that you’ve come to have a new perspective on?
+Having gone through years of schooling and hands-on experience training, what’s one thing that has surprised you or that you’ve come to have a new perspective on?

 I support new families by: I support new families by offering unbiased, evidence based support.
 I am